 Food Allergy Backlash Boards the Bus

 From the Allergic Living archives; this popular article was published in the magazine in 2009.

 IT DOES sound, if not “hysterical,” then at least over the top.
 One single peanut is noticed on the floor of a school bus and the 10-year-old riders are all told to get out immediately, because of food allergy risks.

-The anecdote appears in an opinion article, written by Dr. Nicholas Christakis, a professor of medical sociology at Harvard Medical School, and published last December in the British Medical Journal.
+The anecdote appears in an opinion article, written by Dr. Nicholas Christakis, a professor of medical sociology at Harvard Medical School, and published in December 2008 in the British Medical Journal.
 Christakis uses the bus incident, which took place at his children’s school in Massachusetts, as a starting point for this thesis: accommodations made for food-allergic students are an unnecessary “charade” based on fears that “represent a gross over-reaction to the magnitude of the threat.”

 As an expert on how health conditions affect others in one’s social network, Christakis goes a big step farther, raising the specter that school responses to food allergies bear “the hallmarks of mass psychogenic illness.”
 In other words, what used to be called “epidemic hysteria”: the eruptions of fear in towns, schools or hospitals based on the threat of contamination involving, the professor says, “otherwise healthy people in a cascade of anxiety.”

 His article quickly grabbed the attention of news outlets around the world.
 He was interviewed by Time magazine, The New York Times, the Los Angeles Times and Canada’s National Post.
 Media articles were circulated on websites.
 The blogosphere had a field day.
 Suddenly it was fashionable to dismiss food allergy as a made-up phenomenon.